Enter your keyword

 Qualifications: BA (1981) LLB (1983)(University of KwaZulu-Natal)

 Upon completion of his military service, he began his legal career as a District Court Prosecutor at the Durban Magistrate’s Court in 1986.
 After two years, he was promoted to Regional Court Prosecutor, where he handled high-profile and complex cases, including white-collar crimes, sexual offences, murders, and drug-related cases.
-His dedication led to his promotion as Regional Court Control Prosecutor for Durban, where he managed the administration of all Regional Court Prosecutors and made critical decisions when junior prosecutors needed guidance.
+His dedication led to his promotion as Regional Court Control Prosecutor for Durban, where he managed the administration of all Regional Court Prosecutors and made critical decisions when junior prosecutors required guidance.

-In recognition of his extensive experience, he was proposed for Senior Practitioner status in 2024.Throughout his 40-year career, he has acquired deep institutional knowledge of the KwaZulu-Natal Division, which he is eager to share by offering his services to the judiciary.
+Throughout his 40-year career, he has acquired deep institutional knowledge of the KwaZulu-Natal Division, which he is eager to share by offering his services to the judiciary.